Owned By: Privately owned. No public access.

 While other ships were very likely built before it on the North River, the first recorded ship — a brigantine named The Swallow — was constructed here in 1678.

 Local lore claims that James Briggs built the 220-ton ship “Columbia” here, the first American ship to circumnavigate the globe.
 (Some say the ship was actually built in Plymouth, but that its keel was constructed here.)
-But it’s possible that James Briggs constructed the three-masted ship at Hobart’s Landing in 1773.
+It’s entirely possible that James Briggs constructed the three-masted ship at Hobart’s Landing in 1773.
 It was 83 feet long, with a 24-foot beam and an 11-foot draft.
 Owned by John Kendrick or Joseph Barrell, its captain was Robert Gray.
 Gray was active in the gold and silver trade with China.
 However when he found that European traders were consistently outbidding him, he began instead to purchase fur in the Pacific Northwest.
 In 1792, he observed the Columbia River near what is now Portland, Oregon, and named it after his ship.
 The Columbia River became a major venue for the fur trade.
 The ship itself was decommissioned for salvage in 1806.

 The Hobart/Briggs Yard was also a packet landing — one of many on the North River.
 Packet ship lines were established prior to 1670, and thrived until railroads came to the South Shore in the mid-to-late 1800s.
-Over time, White’s Ferry, Little’s Bridge, Union Bridge, Hobart’s Landing, Foster’s Landing, Job’s Landing, Brick-Kiln Yard, and the North River Bridge in Hanover became regular stops.
+Over time, White’s Ferry, Little’s Bridge, Union Bridge, Hobart’s Landing, Foster’s Landing (aka Curtis/Wanton Yards), Job’s Landing, Brick-Kiln Yard, and the North River Bridge in Hanover became regular stops.
 Farmers would meet the packet ship and barter their home-grown vegetables and dairy products for goods from China and Mediterranean, such as coffee, sugar and spices.
 In addition to home-grown goods, packet pilots also bought wood, fish, pot iron, and charcoal from locals, and sold them lumber and ship supplies.
 A typical packet run, up and down the river, could take three or four days.

 Habitats and Wildlife